AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<alias>`

   Indicates the start of a new alias.
-It has one mandatory attribute, :file:`name`, the text to type editor before pressing :kbd:`Ctrl-o`, and one optional attribute, :file:`indent`, which, if set to :command:`true`, tell GPS to recompute the indentation of the newly inserted paragraph after the expansion.
+It has one mandatory attribute, :file:`name`, the text to type before pressing :kbd:`Ctrl-o`, and one optional attribute, :file:`indent`, which, if set to :command:`true` tells GPS to recompute the indentation of the newly inserted paragraph after the expansion.

 * :file:`<param>`